apache/drill/_docs/sql-ref/functions/002-conversion.md

 This example assumes you are working in the Drill Sandbox.
 The `maprdb` storage plugin definition is limited, so you modify the `dfs` storage plugin slightly and use that plugin for this example.

-1. Copy/paste the `dfs` storage plugin defintion to a newly created plugin called myplugin.
+1. Copy/paste the `dfs` storage plugin definition to a newly created plugin called myplugin.

 2. Change the root location to "/mapr/demo.mapr.com/tables".
 This change allows you to query tables for reading in the tables directory by workspace.table name.
 This change allows you to read a table in the `tables` directory.
 You can write a converted version of the table in the `tmp` directory because the writable property is true.